beastrc/learn-web3_dapp/markdown/polygon/DEPLOY_CONTRACT.md

 # ✅ Make sure it works

-Once the contract compiled and deployed, paste the contract address and click to **Check deployment**.
+Once the contract is compiled and deployed, paste the contract address into the textinput on the right side of this page and click to **Check deployment**.
+This will execute the `getCode` method available to the provider to ensure that there is a deployed contract at the specified address.

 ---